kefniark/advent-of-code-2024/Readme.md

 ## Developer environment

 The project is really simple to provision (with just `deno@2.x`), but I also provides alternative way to get started.

-To ensure a reproducible environment between machines and CI, use one of the following:
+To ensure a reproducible environment between machines and CI, you can use one of the following:

 - [Devbox](https://www.jetify.com/devbox) (nix):
   - [Install devbox](https://www.jetify.com/docs/devbox/installing_devbox/)